Hell's Heroes (novel): Plot

-In the chess board she told him about Bran’s plan and that Lord Loss didn’t even think she could convince them to spare the familiars.
-Lord Loss reveals he doesn’t actually care about his fellow demon masters calling them a vile, beastly lot.
-She goes on to state that her burning the board was a charade in order to trick both Death and the Demonata.
-Bec explains that Death didn’t have access to her inner thoughts for consciousness was new to it.
+In the chess board, Bec told Lord Loss about Bran's plan.
+Lord Loss admits he didn't even think she could convince them to spare the familiars, nevermind himself.
+Lord Loss reveals he doesn't actually care about his fellow demon masters calling them a vile, beastly lot.
+She goes on to state that her burning the board was a charade in order to trick both Death and the Demonata, as with Death inside her, it could not see her inner thoughts, as consciousness was still new to it.
 Lord Loss then reveals he protected Bec and made sure they came together, which was a calculated risk.
 Grubbs wonders why and Lord Loss explains that he likes humans, their sorrows, suffering and games they invent.
 Bec promised his life in return and a promotion.
-Lord Loss then reveals he isn’t that powerful and chose to focus on earth while other demon master terrorized galaxies.
+Lord Loss then reveals he isn't that powerful and chose to focus on earth while other demon masters terrorized galaxies.
 He postulates that maybe the Kah-Gash drew him to earth.
-He then tells them he will be the boss of all Demonate now, his shadow will be cast on the hearts and minds of the creatures of the universe, reaching more worlds then any demon master ever before.
-Grubbs starts to protest this but Bec says they need him.
-For the universe requires a force of evil and she doesn’t like the idea of being it.
-Grubbs says they could use another demon, but Bec explains she made a deal and he promised not to overstep his bounds, leave the old creatures alone and only cross when authorized and he won’t establish toeholds in the universe.
-Bec then states they have to make sure that everything happens as it did before.
-Every demon crossing has to be recreated.
-Then when they reach the present they can stop the crossings.
+He explains his desire to be the lord of all Demonata now, and without competition his shadow and horror might cover the entire universe, a feat beyond any Demon Master before.
+Grubbs starts to protest this but Bec says they need him, for the universe requires a force of evil and she doesn't like the idea of being it.
+Grubbs says they could use another demon, but Bec explains she made a deal and he promised not to overstep his bounds, leave the Old Creatures alone and only cross when authorized and without leaving footholds.
+Bec then states they have to make sure that everything happens as it did before, every demon crossing has to be recreated to recreate the universe and the lives within it, and only when they reach the present they can stop the crossings.
 Lord Loss then claims that he is the reason everything unfolded as it did and Grubbs must accept him.
 Grubbs relents thinking Lord Loss might be part of an uber plan.
-Grubbs warns him not to step out of line, Lord Loss rebukes him saying he wouldn’t he would be there just to enjoy the misery and he folds his arm as they leave him.
-What follows is the poem that Darren Shan wrote (which inspired this series and is in the front of Lord Loss) is repeated.
+Grubbs warns him not to step out of line, Lord Loss rebukes him, saying he already has everything he ever wanted.